functionland/BLOX/Electrical/DevKit/README.md

 ![Devkit_components_location](https://github.com/functionland/BLOX/raw/main/Electrical/DevKit/documents/images/CM4_models.png)

-For example, this Part Number "CM4108032" has Wireless, 4GB RAM and 32GB eMMC or this Part Number "CM4108000" has Wireless, 8GB RAM and no eMMC.
+>**Note:** For example, this Part Number "CM4108032" has Wireless, 4GB RAM and 32GB eMMC or this Part Number "CM4108000" has Wireless, 8GB RAM and no eMMC.

 ## RPi Zero module
 In DevKit [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) is optional and you can use it for example for standalone programming and flashing STUSB4500 USB PD IC or USB7252C Smart HUB IC.